CartONG/cartong-arcgis/README.md

 var myFeatureArray = myService.features2csv(dataInGeoJSON, 'geojson', input.returnGeometry)
 ```

-> _Disclaimer: This method should actually not need to initialize the `ArcgisService` object.
+> _Disclaimer: This method should actually not need to initialize the `ArcgisService` class.
 To see with the team how and where it could be placed._

 #### export(data, format, [name])